iost-official/iost-docs/docs/4-running-iost-node/Become-Servi-Node.md

 sidebar_label: Become Servi Node
 ---

-A Servi node, a.k.a.
-Super node, is able to generate blocks only when being a *producer*, which requires an IOST account and a full node.
+A Servi node is able to generate blocks only when being a *producer*, which requires an IOST account and a full node.

 # Start a full node
 Run the boot script to start a full node.
-See also [Start the node](4-running-iost-node/Deployment).
+See also [Start the node](4-running-iost-node/Deployment.md).

 ```
 curl https://developers.iost.io/docs/assets/boot.sh | sh